 The Sociology A Level Course will present you with various sociological theories and ask you to draw on your experiences and background knowledge to test their validity and accuracy.
 People know and understand 95% of what is happening to them simply by living and learning, wrote the sociologist Professor Halsey.
 Sociology seeks to provide the other 5% by asking relevant questions and identifying general patterns of social relationships that are not necessarily recognised by those immediately involved.

 The Spanish A Level Course helps students develop confident, effective communication skills in Spanish and a thorough understanding of the culture of countries and communities where Spanish is spoken.
-Each full A Level Course consists of an AS and A2 Syllabus.
-The course is split into four modules, reflecting the new four module examination structure of A levels.
+The course will help students to improve on their existing Spanish skills and build on the essential skills of listening, speaking, reading and writing the Spanish language.